-They also estimates that the annual cost to the global economy from cybercrime is between $375-$575 billion in June 2014.
-According to a survey conducted by PwC, 41%, of IT executives have experienced at least one security incident this past year.
+They also estimate that the annual cost to the global economy from cybercrime is between $375-$575 billion in June 2014.
+According to a survey conducted by PwC, 41% of IT executives have experienced at least one security incident this past year.
 Of those, 37% reported financial losses as a result.

 Although this information seems daunting, there are many easy, actionable tasks you can do today to help protect your business.